longrunsoul/wordmem-rs/README.md

-# word-repeater
+# wordmem
-`word-repeater` is a helper tool for language learning, focusing on vocabulary.
+`wordmem` is a helper tool for language learning, focusing on vocabulary.
 It takes words and explanation from user, and then makes user revisit them periodically so that user can memorize it.
-Thus a repeater of visiting for user.
 Currently it is an in-progress project.

 ### IDEAS